cwahn/efp/README.md

 ## Features

-### Sequence Trait: Contiguous Sequential Containers
+### Sequence Trait

+Generalization of contiguous sequential containers

 EFP offers no-STL contiguous sequence types and immutable view types implementing the Sequence trait: `Array`, `ArrVec`, `Vector`, `ArrayView`, `ArrVecView`, and `VectorView`

 STL containers like `std::vector`, `std::array`, `std::string` also implement the `Sequence` trait.
 Therefore they could be used whenever sequence type is expected.